 For more information on Foredom machines, handpieces or accessories, contact your local dealer.
 When no local dealer is available, write, call or fax: The Foredom Electric Company, 16 Stony Hill Road, Bethel, CT 06801 (203)792-8622, Fax: 203-796-7861.
-Visit on line at: www.foredom.com
+Visit www.foredom.com for the latest information on current products and new product introductions.
+Also, rotary accessories that are not readily available from your retailer may be found in our online store.